 Let’s start with some quick background knowledge on your arm muscles.
 Your arm is made up of your bicep, a muscle that contracts your arm and is involved in any pulling motion and your triceps which are involved in all extensions of the arm and recruited in pushing movements.
 The common thought from rookie gym goers is that if they want big arms then you must train your biceps when in reality the triceps make up 2/3 of your arm size.

 Within the tricep muscle, there are 3 heads, the lateral, the medial and the largest of the three, the long head.
 So if you want bigger arms it is important that you learn how to effectively train the biggest head of the muscle that makes up the majority of your arm size and that is what I will explain on for you.

 The long head of the triceps is the largest and should be trained first when working arms so that it can be effectively used with the adequate load to gain maximum results.
 You can then work the surrounding muscles more effectively having pre-exhausted the long head.

 Exercise #1 – Close Grip Bench Press

-Take a narrow grip on a barbell, on most bars this will be where the knurling begins and lower the bar just below your pecs keeping your elbows tucked close to your sides.
+Take a narrow grip on a barbell, on most bars, this will be where the knurling begins and lower the bar just below your pecs keeping your elbows tucked close to your sides.
 This engages your triceps in the movement and prevents your chest from doing all of the work.
-A common mistake in this exercise is taking a grip too narrow, this puts strain on your wrists and forearms without effectively working the triceps.
+A common mistake in this exercise is taking a grip too narrow, this puts a strain on your wrists and forearms without effectively working the triceps.

 Exercise #2 – Triceps Roll Backs